JulieBlanc/pagedjs-phd-demo/README.md

 "notes": {
-        "enabled": true, // Enables or disables the notes feature (it will inline the notes in list from Pandoc) "type": "sidenote", // Specifies the type of notes: "footnote" or "sidenote" "chapters": ".chapter", // where the notes restart "callInput": ".footnote-ref", // Identifies the elements used to reference notes in the text "containerNotes": "#footnotes", // Specifies the container element where the notes are displayed by pandoc (this element is deleted after rendering)
+        "enabled": true, // Enables or disables the notes feature (it will inline the notes in list from Pandoc) "type": "sidenote", // Specifies the type of notes: "footnote" or "sidenote" "sections": ".chapter", // where the notes restart "callInput": ".footnote-ref", // Identifies the elements used to reference notes in the text "containerNotes": "#footnotes", // Specifies the container element where the notes are displayed by pandoc (this element is deleted after rendering)
         "sidenote": { // settings for sidenotes (apply only if "type": "sidenote")